kendallfrimodig/energy-demand-forecasting/index.md

 <br><br>

 <p style="line-height:2">
 As you can see, the contribution of solar, and hydroelectric are miniscule for Texas.
-Some states like Washington, source over half of their generation for hydroelectric sources.Given it's geography and resources, Texas primarily relies on wind, natural gas, and coal for it's  energy.
+Some states like Washington, source over half of their generation for hydroelectric sources.
+Given it's geography and resources, Texas primarily relies on wind, natural gas, and coal for it's  energy.
 Nuclear provides a basline, though its consistency makes these other three sources primary considerations in times of additional energy demand.
 Knowing the primary three dynamic sources of energy for Texas, we'll investigate their fluctuations further

 ```python